Crowned pigeon

-The crowned pigeons (Goura) is a genus of birds in the family Columbidae.
+The crowned pigeons (Goura) are a genus of birds in the family Columbidae.
 It contains four large species of pigeon that are endemic to the island of New Guinea and a few surrounding islands.
 The species are extremely similar to each other in appearance, and occupy different regions of New Guinea.
 The genus was introduced by the English naturalist James Francis Stephens in 1819.

 They forage on the forest floor eating fallen fruit, seeds and snails.
 The males and females are almost identical, but during courtship the male will coo and bow for the female.
 Both parents incubate one egg for 28 to 30 days and the chick takes another 30 days to fledge.
 The life span can be over 20 years.

 Systematics and evolution

 The genus Goura was introduced by the English naturalist James Francis Stephens in 1819.
 The type species is the western crowned pigeon.
 The word Goura comes from the New Guinea aboriginal name for crowned pigeons.